esallychang/BIOF521_Spring2022/_episodes/05-RNAseq_Counting_Reads.md

 Galaxy Workflows can be imported to your history directy from a URL if you know the right URL.
 We are going to use this option right now.
 You can then edit the workflow if you’d like to add other steps.

 This workflow will also involve uploading a BED file associated with the `mm10` mouse genome that we have been using.
 We will not be using this format in other tutorials so we will not need to go into much depth about what they contain.

-The BED format (Browser Extensible Data format) provides a flexible way to encode gene regions.
-Lines in a BED file have three required fields:
+**The BED format (Browser Extensible Data format) provides a flexible way to encode gene regions.
+Lines in a BED file have three required fields**:

 * chromosome ID
 * start position (0-based)